Toric Foliated Minimal Model Program: Toric Foliations

+Next, we give an alternative proof of \textbf{\hyperref[11]{Theorem \ref*{11}}} using Klyachko's filtrations, which is more general and involved.
+The reader can safely skip to the last part of this section about singularities.

-In order to study moduli problems, Klyachko proved in \cite{Kly90} and \cite{Kly91} that torus equivariant torsion-free sheaves on toric varieties can be described by multi-filtrations of vector spaces that satisfy certain compatibility conditions.
+To study moduli problems, Klyachko proved in \cite{Kly90} and \cite{Kly91} that torus equivariant torsion-free sheaves on toric varieties can be described by multi-filtrations of vector spaces that satisfy certain compatibility conditions.
 This method was further developed by Perling in \cite{Per04a} and \cite{Per04b} to classify arbitrary torus equivariant coherent sheaves.
 Here, we briefly recall this combinatorial description following the lines of \cite{Per03}.

-\begin{remark} In above mentioned papers, the toric variety $X$ is required to be smooth.
+\begin{remark} In the above-mentioned papers, the toric variety $X$ is required to be smooth.
 However, many of the results can be extended to $\mathbb{Q}$-factorial toric varieties without difficulties.
 Recall that a toric variety $X$ is $\mathbb{Q}$-factorial if the corresponding fan $\Sigma$ is simplicial, namely the primitive vectors of rays in every maximal cone are linearly independent.
 For more details, see \cite{KS98} and \cite{CT22}. \end{remark}

 Let $X$ be a toric variety given by a fan $\Sigma$ in the lattice $N$ of rank $n$.
 Let $M= \Hom(N,\mathbb{Z})$ be the character lattice.
 For each cone $\sigma \in \Sigma$, let $S_\sigma := \sigma^{\vee} \cap M$ and denote by $U_\sigma := \Spec k[S_\sigma]$ the corresponding affine toric variety.
 We can define a preorder $\leq_\sigma$ on $M$ by setting $m \leq_\sigma m'$ if and only if $m'-m \in S_\sigma$.
 A $\sigma$-family $\hat{F} ^\sigma$ is a collection of vector spaces $\{F^\sigma_m\}_{m \in M}$ with a collection of linear maps $\chi^\sigma_{m,m'}: F^\sigma_m \to F^\sigma_{m'} $ for $m \leq_\sigma m'$ such that $\chi^\sigma_{m,m}=1$ and $\chi^\sigma_{m,m''}= \chi^\sigma_{m',m''} \circ \chi^\sigma_{m,m'}$ for $m \leq_\sigma m' \leq_\sigma m''$.